Faculty Considering Grad Students

 • Goodale, Christine L. (Department of Ecology and Evolutionary Biology).
 Forest biogeochemistry; land-use history and change; terrestrial carbon balance; and alteration of the global nitrogen cycle.

-• Vitousek, Maren N. (Department of Ecology and Evolutionary Biology).
-Evolutionary physiology and behavioral ecology.
+• Vitousek, Maren (Department of Ecology and Evolutionary Biology).
+Endocrinology, behavior, stress, physiology, evolution, phenotypic flexibility, sexual selection, signaling.

 Top